TheRotze/crop_planner/readme.md

 (int) sell price = base price * (1 + (quality * 0.25))
 </pre>

 *Note: some items have sell/buy prices that deviate from this formula.
-These values are likely hard-coded into the game.*
+These prices are likely hard-coded into the game.*

 ---

 ### Profit per day
-Crop profits-per-day are calculated using the <b><i>minimum sale value</i></b> of a crop.<br>
+Crop profits-per-day are calculated using the <b><i>minimum sell price</i></b> of a crop.<br>
 Profit per day: <code>((Total Yields * Sells For) - (Seed Price * Total Plantings)) / (Final Harvest Date - 1)</code>

 <b>Example 1 - Parsnip</b><br>
 Parsnips take 4 days to grow after the day they are planted.
 In Spring, they can be planted 6 times and yield a total of 6 Parsnips, assuming replanting occurs on the same day of harvesting.
 The last harvest occurs on Day 25.
-Seeds cost 20g, and Parsnips sell for 35g.
+Seeds cost 20g, and Parsnips sell for a minimum of 35g.
 <pre>
 ((6 * 35g) - (20g * 6)) / (25 - 1)
 90g / 24